-Gemba means “the real place” or “the actual place” in Japanese.”
-In a Lean business, leaders (such as executives or managers) go to the gemba to see the work that is being done.
+Literally translated, the Japanese term gemba means “the actual place”.
+In a Lean business, leaders (such as executives or managers) go to gemba to see the work that is being done.
 This actual place is the assembly line, the warehouse, the sales office, or any other location where value is created in a business.
-This visit to gemba is often referred to as a gemba walk or genchi genbutsu, which means “go and see.”
+This visit to gemba is often referred to as a “gemba walk” or genchi genbutsu, which means "go and see."

-Company leaders often perform gemba walks regularly—sometimes daily or weekly—but it’s possible for anyone in an organization to go and see what’s actually going on.
-While on a walk, people observe the actual place, the actual product, and the actual process used to make that product.
+Company leaders often perform gemba walks regularly -- as often as weekly, or even daily in some cases -- but it's possible for anyone in an organization to go and see what's actually going on.
+While on a walk, people observe the actual place, the actual product, and the actual processes that create a finished product.

 - Are protocols being followed?

 - Which activities add/don't add value?

 - Does the layout of the workstation make sense?

 - Are there any safety issues?

 - Kaizen – Defined

 - The Genchi Genbutsu Concept

 - Overall Equipment Effectiveness (OEE) Defined